plantainchip/plantainchip/README.md

 Recently worked on: <br>
 ˙⋆✮ B1tJam2 game jam entry called 'In the Calyx'

-Ask me about my projects :) ✮⋆˙
+˙⋆✮ Ask me about my projects!

 ```